 - Harsh Lambah, the country head of International Workplace Group (IWG) says that umpteen major players entered the co-working space but backed off very soon.
 They thought it will be easier to survive, unfortunately, it was not.
 You need a strong background to scale up the business operations and the small players lack the frequency to do so.

-IWG has 120 shared offices out of which, 114 are the business centres that are operated under the Regus brand and the rest of the six are co-working spaces under the ‘Spaces’ brand.
+IWG has 120 shared offices out of which, 114 are the business centers that are operated under the Regus brand and the rest of the six are co-working spaces under the ‘Spaces’ brand.
 The company is planned to double the network over the three to four years.
 Lambah believes that the consolidation will happen by acquiring larger firms.

 - Abhishek Goenka, the CFO of Cowrks, a Bengaluru based company said that 40-50% of the office leasing space would be converted to co-working spaces.
 However, he further added that creating co-working spaces is not an easy task.
 It needs strong design, community building elements, customer service, and the right technology.
 Cowrks itself is a unit of a realty firm RNZ that is planning to expand its 14,000 seats to double its capacity by the end of March 2019.